This is the best contract I have ever received

 - are not provided within a reasonable time.

-My recommended option is to go the extra mile and offer even more.
-Tell your client that whatever her reason, if she is unhappy or dissatisfied with your services, she can rely on your money-back guarantee, and ask you to repeat your services.
+If you work with consumers consider these the bare minimum you need.
+The best way to write them into your contracts is to go the extra mile and offer even more.
+Say that whatever her reason, if your client is unhappy or dissatisfied with your services, she can rely on your money-back guarantee, and ask you to repeat your services.

-This approach means you have covered everything required by the Act, and a little more.
-It also gives your client confidence in your services and builds your credibility.
-And you will feel good about working with clients who trust you deeply.
+This approach gives your client confidence in your services and builds your credibility.
+It feels good to work with clients who trust you deeply.

 Be brave, be bold and build a better business based on trust not terms.